Creating an online course in TalentLMS is easy.

 Since most content you create and use will probably be in one of these formats, these content types help you take advantage of your existing documents, letting you use them as learning content.

-This form lets you add lesson units in the eLearning industry standard SCORM, Tin Can, and CMIS content interchange formats.
+This form lets you add lesson units in the eLearning industry standard SCORM, xAPI, and cmi5 content interchange formats.
 There’s an upper limit of 20MB for any single unit file.

 This content type is useful for transferring content from your previously used LMS.
 But it also helps you add content created in third-party tools (e.g. Articulate Storyline), as well as import commercial eLearning courses.